 The Georgia Sea Turtle Center is a hospital for ill and injured sea turtles and a perfect place to see these endangered creatures up close.
 Tidelands Nature Center is low-key with fantastic kids programs, as well as affordable kayak or canoe rentals.
 Driftwood Beach is a must-see with its weathered trees preserved in grey by the salt air.
 For theme park fun, hit Summer Waves Water Park.

-- Where to Eat on Jekyll Island: Latitude 31 is located at the marina and offers great marshland views, as well as live music.
+The Wharf, a part of the Jekyll Island Club Resort, is located at the marina and offers great marshland views, as well as live music.
 Driftwood Bistro offers family-friendly service at affordable prices.